MC1048624 – (Updated) DNS Provisioning Change

 Summary:

-Starting February 1, 2025, A records for new Accepted Domains will be provisioned under mx.microsoft instead of mail.protection.outlook.com to support DNSSEC adoption.
-Update any automation to use the List serviceConfigurationRecords Graph API for MX records by this date to avoid mail flow issues.
+Starting July 1, 2026, A records for new Accepted Domains will use subdomains under mx.microsoft to support DNSSEC.
+Automation relying on mail.protection.outlook.com must update to use the List serviceConfigurationRecords Graph API for MX records.
+DNSSEC benefits apply automatically if enabled.

 Details: